lefnire/habits-rails/README.md

 License
 -------

-Code is licensed under MPL 2.0.
+Code is licensed under GNU GPL v3.
 Content is licensed under CC-BY-SA 3.0.
 See the LICENSE file for details.